Seiko: Recent development

 In 1998, Grand Seiko was released with the first new mechanical movement in 20 years.

 In 1999, Seiko launched Spring Drive, the world's first mechanical wristwatch with the accuracy of quartz.

 In 2004, the Astron, launched in 1969, was selected as an IEEE milestone.
 In the same year, Seiko began operating the Shizukuishi Watch Studio, which specializes in high-end watches.

 In 2005, Seiko launched the world's first solar-powered analog watch that adjusts its accuracy by receiving three radio signals from Japan, Germany, and the United States.

 In 2006, Seiko launched the world's first wristwatch based on microcapsule E-ink technology.
 This watch was the first Seiko watch to win an award at the Grand Prix de Genève for its innovative ability to bend the display part, in addition to providing more contrast and a wider viewing angle than conventional LCD displays.

 In 2010, Seiko launched the world's first solar radio-controlled digital watch based on the active matrix EPD system, advancing the expression of information in digital watches.

 In 2012, Seiko launched the world's first GPS solar watch, the Seiko Astron GPS Solar.
 Seiko positioned this watch as the second revolutionary wristwatch after the Astron, which was launched in 1969, and described that it had the ultimate practical functionality, being able to instantly display extremely accurate time anywhere in the world and working as long as there is light.
 Seiko's low power consumption GPS receiver contributed to the practical application of this watch.

+In April 2025, Seiko announced the Grand Seiko SLGB001 and SLGB003, the most accurate mainspring-driven watches in history.
+The Spring Drive Caliber 9RB2 dramatically improved the accuracy of mainspring-driven watches from the previous Spring Drive calibers' record of ±15 seconds per month to ±20 seconds per year.

 Seiko Group

-K. Hattori & Co. (currently Seiko Group Corporation) was one of the three core companies of the former Seiko Group.
-Seiko Group consisted of K. Hattori (SEIKO), Daini Seikosha (currently Seiko Instruments Inc., SII), and Suwa Seikosha (currently Seiko Epson Corporation, EPSON).
-Although they had some common shareholders, including the key members of the Hattori family (posterity of Kintarō Hattori), the three companies in the group were not affiliated; they were managed and operated independently.
+Hattori Tokeiten (K. Hattori & Co., currently Seiko Group Corporation) was one of the three principal companies of the former Seiko Group.
+The group was mainly composed of Hattori Tokeiten (K. Hattori), Daini Seikosha (currently Seiko Instruments Inc., SII), and Suwa Seikosha (currently Seiko Epson Corporation, Epson).
+Although they shared activities in the manufacturing and marketing of clocks and watches, the three companies were not formally affiliated as parent and subsidiary, nor as sibling companies under the Seiko Group; each was managed and operated independently, despite having some common shareholders, including key members of the Hattori family (posterity of Kintarō Hattori).
+Manufacturing was handled by three "Seikosha": Seikosha, the factory division of Hattori Tokeiten (K. Hattori), and two separate companies, Daini Seikosha and Suwa Seikosha.
+While there were no direct capital links among the three companies, they were connected through personal networks, centered around Hattori Tokeiten (K. Hattori), which managed sales.